-During the initial contact, the case manager will begin assessing for vulnerability and maltreatment.
+During the initial contact, the case manager will immediately begin assessing for vulnerability and maltreatment so that necessary services may be put in place.
 This includes beginning the South Carolina Needs and Vulnerability Assessment (SCANVA).

-3.2.2 Assessing Vulnerability and Maltreatment
+3.3.2 Assessing for Vulnerability

-Both vulnerability and maltreatment must be confirmed for a case to be substantiated.
+Vulnerability is one of the two criteria that must be confirmed for a case to be substantiated.
 It is mandatory that the case manager use the South Carolina Needs and Vulnerability Assessment (SCANVA) to assist them in confirming and documenting how the standard of evidence was met or not met.
-Competency must be addressed when making the determination if an adult meets the standard of evidence required for vulnerability and maltreatment as described below.